 9. Australian National Maritime Museum

 Sydney is bound to the water.
 Its historical and current culture, economy and beauty have all, in some way, been dependent upon the water, and the Australian National Maritime Museum helps visitors dive deeper into this relationship.
 The museum features exhibits that outline the indigenous and naval utilization of the area’s harbors and bays and boasts a collection of recreated submarine interiors, seafaring artifacts and vintage and modern boats to explore.

 The Absinthesalon is an intimate little establishment that’s ideal for taking a trip back to la belle époque.
 This bar features 30 varieties of French and Swiss absinthe.
 The intoxicating green liquid is prepared in the traditional fashion, with ice cold water dripping gently over a sugar cube in your glass.
 The ritual of preparing the drink is nearly as heady as the concoction itself.

 11. Sydney Harbour Bridge

 The Sydney Harbour is a gorgeous natural harbor that’s part of the Port Jackson waterway.
-The best way you can see the harbor is on a ferry ride or walking across the Sydney Harbour Bridge.
+The best way you can see the harbor is on a ferry ride or climbing over the Sydney Harbour Bridge with BridgeClimb.
 This large bridge, which many Sydneysiders call the “coat hanger”, connects Sydney’s central business district to its North Shore.
 Tourists enjoy seeing the harbor, being on one of its beaches or riding across the bridge on its bike path.